Stop Moss And Weeds Poking Through Concrete: 5 Proven Ways

 Tip #3: Seal Cracks Before Weeds Settle In

-Even the strongest, best-laid concrete can crack over time—it’s just part of how the material naturally shifts and settles.
+Even the strongest, best-laid concrete can crack over time.
+It’s just part of how the material naturally shifts and settles.
 But if you want to stop moss and weeds poking through concrete, sealing those cracks is a must.
 Left open, they become the perfect hiding spot for seeds and spores to take hold.

 Start by removing any existing weed or moss growth.
 Apply your chosen weed killer or natural treatment, then dig out the dying plants and any loose debris.
 A wire brush can help scrub the cracks clean and give you a solid base to work with.

 Once everything’s cleared out, fill the gap with sand to create a stable base, then apply a crack sealant over the top.
-Let it spill out slightly—it usually shrinks as it dries, so don’t worry if it looks overfilled.
+Let it spill out slightly.
+It usually shrinks as it dries, so don’t worry if it looks overfilled.
 For best results, follow the manufacturer’s instructions.

 This step not only helps to block weed growth and prevent moss build-up, but it also adds extra protection to your concrete, helping it last longer and look better.